 Cable television in dormitory rooms/apartments is not available at this time.
 The New Residence Hall, Straughn Dormitory, and the Birch Intentional Community have community lounges with satellite/cable television.
 Wireless access is available in all buildings.
-For more information contact housing@wesleyseminary.edu

 Rates for Dormitory Accommodations